-Q 24.16.
 Go to Edgar, the SEC's website.
 Look up El Torito's S-4 filing on 2004-06-09.
 Describe the covenants and requirements to which El Torito is obligated.
 (Note: This may take a while, but reading this S-4 will introduce you to how these agreements look in the real world.
-If you already did this exercise in Chapter ??
-J: reference: Chapter 10 pick another company of your choice.)
+If you already did this exercise in Chapter ??, pick another company of your choice.)